amindeed/Google-OAuthLib-Django/README.md

 # Google OAuthLib Django

 Sample Django project using [`google-auth-oauthlib`](https://github.com/googleapis/google-auth-library-python-oauthlib) for OAuth2 authentication.

+This is not intended as a replacement for Django's users sign up/in mechanism.
+[Django AllAuth](https://github.com/pennersr/django-allauth) is more suited for such use case.

+**Google OAuthLib Django** uses basic [Django Sessions](https://docs.djangoproject.com/en/3.1/topics/http/sessions/#using-sessions-in-views) to let users make authenticated requests that target their Google accounts resources.
+No user data is kept after logout.

+*Tested with `Python 3.9.1`, `Django 3.1.5`, `Google API Python Client 1.12.8` and `Google Auth OAuthLib 0.4.2`, as of February 26, 2021.*

 <br /><img src="/google-oauthlib-django.gif" alt="google-oauthlib-django.gif" width="500"/><br />